andrhamm/marcopolo/README.md

 # Marcopolo

-Marcopolo is a Rack middleware for use in Rails applications (currently) to aid in debugging HTTP requests and responses by logging the *raw* requests and their responses (including headers and body).
+Marcopolo is a Rack middleware for use in Rails applications (currently) to aid in debugging HTTP requests and responses by logging them *raw* (including headers and body).

 ## Installation